FredrickB/calico-flow-logs-otlphttp-exporter/README.md

-# Calico Flow Logs Loki Exporter

-Uses the Goldmane API in Calico to stream network flow logs to OTLP Log HTTP Exporter.
+# calico-flow-logs-otlphttp-exporter

+Stream network flow logs from Goldmane API in Calico and export them using OTLP/HTTP
+Exporter.

 ## Development